scyyh11/PaddleOCR/docs/version3.x/pipeline_usage/PP-DocTranslation.en.md

 In this pipeline, you can select the model to use based on the benchmark data below.

 > The inference time only includes the model inference time and does not include the time for pre- or post-processing.
-> In the inference time columns labeled [Regular Mode / High-Performance Mode], the Regular Mode values correspond to the local `paddle_static` inference engine.
+> In the inference time columns labeled [Regular Mode / High-Performance Mode], the `Regular Mode` values correspond to local Paddle inference engines.
+Each module selects the appropriate local Paddle inference engine according to the default model name: models that support only dynamic graph use `paddle_dynamic`, while models that support both static and dynamic graph prefer `paddle_static`.

 <details><summary> 👉Model List Details</summary>
 <p><b>Document Image Orientation Classification Module:</b></p>